visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SuppressMessages(int level) -> integer
+  SuppressMessages(level) -> integer

-int level : type
+level : integer
     An integer value of 1,2,3 or 4

 return type : integer